-Utility Energy Service Contract ("UESC") - The United States Department of Energy ("DOE") has established Utility Energy Service Contracts with approximately 150 electric, gas and water utilities across the county to help federal agencies implement energy-efficiency, renewableenergy and water-efficiency projects.
+Utility Energy Service Contract ("UESC") - The DOE has established Utility Energy Service Contracts with approximately 150 electric, gas and water utilities across the county to help federal agencies implement energy-efficiency, renewable-energy and water-efficiency projects.
 National Grid is an active partner in this program providing project management services to implement energy efficiency measures at federal, state and local government facilities.
+The

-The UESC program allows governments to expedite the identification and installation of energy saving measures in their facilities.
+UESC program allows governments to expedite the identification and installation of energy saving measures in their facilities.